marcin-em/Portfolio/Zara/README.md

 # Zara.py
-Selenium script for searching if product that we desire is available.
+Selenium script - search if product that you want is available.
+Paste url of the product and type in color and size.